sorabh86/git-command-project/ssh-key.markdown

 $ ~/.ssh >> ssh -T git@github.com
 Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.

+This works when onces your ssh-agent is running and its added your id_rsa ke. you must run "ssh-agent" first, then using "ssh-add /path/to/yourkey" to added key on running agent to get it successfully done.
+Mine, on cygwin works if i used "exec ssh-agent bash" first, then "ssh-add ~/.ssh/id_rsa" command.

 @@ add ssh key to your configuation.(note if this will not work, try next command and try it again)
 $ ~/ >> ssh-add ~/.ssh/id_rsa